collocations.org

 The city tour runs all the year round.

-the beginning/end/middle/start of the year, be six, etc. years old
+be six, etc. years of age, be six, etc. years old

 The team has suffered a loss of form since the turn of the year.